UPDATE: Ill. 394 shooting leaves 1 in critical condition; 3 uninjured, police say

-A blue four-door Sedan was draped in crime scene tape facing North in the South bound lanes of IL-394 near Thornton-Lansing Road as Illinois State Police investigated a shooting that occurred on the expressway around 8:15 p.m.
-Monday, Jan.
-18.
+A blue four-door sedan was draped in crime scene tape facing north in the southbound lanes of Ill.
+394 near Thornton-Lansing Road as Illinois State Police investigated a shooting that occurred on the expressway on Monday.

-An Illinois State Police car shines its spotlight on a yellow crime scene marker in the South bound lanes on Ill.
-394 near Thornton-Lansing Road late Monday, Jan.
-18 after an expressway shooting.
+An Illinois State Police car shines its spotlight on a yellow crime scene marker in the southbound lanes on Ill.
+394 near Thornton-Lansing Road on Monday after an expressway shooting.

-A blue four-door Sedan was draped in crime scene tape facing north in the southbound lanes of Ill.
-394 near Thornton-Lansing Road as Illinois State Police investigated a shooting that occurred on the expressway around 8:15 p.m.
-Monday, Jan.
-18.
+A blue four-door sedan was draped in crime scene tape facing north in the southbound lanes of Ill.
+394 near Thornton-Lansing Road as Illinois State Police investigated a shooting that occurred on the expressway on Monday.

-A blue four-door Sedan was draped in crime scene tape facing north in the southbound lanes of Ill.
-394 near Thornton-Lansing Road as Illinois State Police investigated a shooting that occurred on the expressway around 8:15 p.m.
-Monday, Jan.
-18.
+A blue four-door sedan was draped in crime scene tape facing north in the southbound lanes of Ill.
+394 near Thornton-Lansing Road as Illinois State Police investigated a shooting on Monday.

 A yellow crime scene marker could be seen in the southbound lanes of Ill.
-394 as Illinois State Police investigated a shooting that occurred on the expressway late Monday, Jan.
-18.
+394 as Illinois State Police investigated a shooting that occurred on the expressway on Monday.

 The southbound lanes of Ill.
-394 were shut down near Thornton-Lansing Road as Illinois State Police investigated a shooting that occurred on the expressway around 8:15 p.m. on late Monday, Jan.
-18.
+394 were shut down near Thornton-Lansing Road as Illinois State Police investigated a shooting that occurred on the expressway around on Monday.

 The southbound lanes of Ill.
-394 were shut down near Thornton-Lansing Road as Illinois State Police investigated a shooting that occurred on the expressway around 8:15 p.m.
-Monday, Jan.
-18.
+394 were shut down near Thornton-Lansing Road as Illinois State Police investigated a shooting that occurred on the expressway on Monday.

 GLENWOOD — One person suffered life-threatening injuries, but three others were uninjured in a shooting that broke out late Monday on Ill.
 394, Illinois State Police said.